 Yes, absolutely.
 Just substitute more mushroom broth for the white wine and skip the cognac.

 How to Make Vegetarian French Onion Soup

-Step 4: Stir flour into caramelized onions; cook and stir 3 minutes.
-Stir in thyme, wine, vegetable broth, and red miso paste.
+Stir flour into caramelized onions; cook and stir 3 minutes.
+Stir in thyme, wine, and mushroom broth.
 Bring to simmer and cook 30 to 40 minutes more.
 Remove from heat and stir in Cognac and kosher salt and pepper to taste.

 Vegetarian French Onion Soup

 - 3 tablespoons butter salted or unsalted butter